 OLV Uniform Logo: Existing uniform items in good condition will continue to be acceptable until they need to be replaced either due to size or appearance.
-Existing uniform items that bear an OLV logo must be the circular Our Lady of Victory logo or the new logo (V with Crown & Flower).
-The former VICTORY logo, shirts with Our Lady of Victory in cursive, or the gym uniforms with the picture of the school on them are now obsolete.
+Existing uniform items that bear an OLV logo must have the V with Crown & Flower.
+The former VICTORY logo, shirts with Our Lady of Victory in cursive or a circle, or the gym uniforms with the picture of the school on them are now obsolete.

 Items embroidered with OLV letters are still acceptable.